Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/project_plan.md

 ## A brief summary.

 This project's main goal is to make a classifier of the rating of TED talks.
-Based on the description of each TED talk, the classifier will correctly predict the rating of TED talks.
+Based on the transcription of each TED talk, the classifier will correctly predict the rating of TED talks.
 Also, this project aims to find if there is other elements that affects the rating of the talks such as its duration, number of comments, etc.

 ## The DATA portion.